Yield: 8 brown butter chocolate chip scones // Total Time: 1 hr. 15 min. // Disclaimer: This post includes affiliate links.

 Brown Butter Chocolate Chip Scones

-• Pour 120g (a little over 1/2 c.) of the brown butter into a heat-safe bowl and reserve the remaining brown butter for the glaze.
+• Pour 115g (½ c.) of the brown butter into a heat-safe bowl and reserve the remaining brown butter for the glaze.
 If you're making the brown butter ahead of time, cover it and place it in the fridge overnight.
 If you're looking for a faster process, place the butter in the freezer and stir it every 5 minutes until it has solidified.

-• In a small bowl, whisk together the egg, buttermilk, and vanilla until well combined.
+• In a small bowl, whisk together the egg, sour cream, and vanilla until well combined.
 Place the mixture in the fridge.

-• In a medium-sized mixing bowl, add the flour, baking powder, salt, and sugar.
-Tear the solidified brown butter into chunks and add it to the bowl.
+• To a medium-sized mixing bowl, add the flour, baking powder, salt, and sugar.
+Cut the solidified brown butter into little chunks and add it to the bowl.

-• Using your fingers or a pastry blender, cut the butter into small pieces into the dry ingredients.
-The mixture should ultimately resemble wet sand.
+• Using your fingers or a pastry blender, cut the butter into small pieces into the dry ingredients, until no large chunks of butter remain.

 • Pat the dough down into a 6" circle.
 Lightly wrap or cover the scones and place them in the freezer for 30 minutes, up to overnight.